Shopify/graphql-design-tutorial/TUTORIAL.md

-lot of detail to collections that we haven't dealt with - any real implementation of this feature would need a lot more fields to deal with things like product sort order, publishing, etc. - but as a rule those fields will all follow the same design patterns layed out here.
+lot of detail to collections that we haven't dealt with - any real implementation of this feature would need a lot more fields to deal with things like product sort order, publishing, etc. - but as a rule those fields will all follow the same design patterns laid out here.
 However, there are still a few things which bear looking at in more detail.

 For this section, it is most convenient to start with a motivating use case from the hypothetical client of our API.
 Let us therefore imagine that the client developer we have been working with needs to know something very specific: whether a given product is a member of a collection or not.
-Of course this is something that the client can already answer with our existing API: we expose the complete set of products in a collection, so the client simply has to iterate through looking for the product they care about.
+Of course, this is something that the client can already answer with our existing API: we expose the complete set of products in a collection, so the client simply has to iterate through, looking for the product they care about.

 This solution has two problems though.
 The first, obvious problem is that it's inefficient; collections can contain millions of products, and having the client